Position

 - Good resistance to late frosts

-- Performs well in UK climate
+- Performs well in the UK climate

 - Self-fertile variety